pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Protocol

-The LLM MUST execute this module in the following order:
+The LLM MUST execute this module according to **Capability Construction Rules** and **Capability Model** in the following order:

 1. Interpret the target description and identify the target scope.
 2. Extract capability signals from the target description.
-    The LLM MUST identify exact keywords, terms, and short phrases that:
-    - indicate:
-        - what user-recognizable functionality, experience, or jobs-to-be-done the target scope provides;
-        - how users access, interact with, or experience the target scope;
-        - what supporting or governing behavior is required to make the target scope usable, correct, or coherent;
-    - provide evidence for:
-        - Core User Capabilities;
-        - Supporting Functional Capabilities;
-        - Non-Functional and Form-Factor (NFFF) Aspects;
-        - capability boundaries;
-        - user access, interaction, environment, runtime, or delivery characteristics.
-3. Generate the capability set.
+3. Generate and refine the capability set according to:
-    1. infer capability candidates from capability signals, ensuring:
+    1. infer capability candidates from capability signals;
-        - capability candidates are inferred as user-recognizable capability areas rather than implementation details, internal components, or low-level actions;
-        - every capability signal is associated with the single most appropriate capability candidate unless the signal genuinely supports multiple distinct capability semantics;
-        - every capability candidate is associated with one or more capability signals;
     2. identify Core User Capability candidates;
-    3. determine the dominant semantic role of each non-core capability candidate:
+    3. determine the dominant semantic role of each non-core capability candidate;
-        - Supporting Functional Capability — if the candidate primarily implies mutation, validation, control, recovery, or interpretation of core state;
-        - NFFF Aspect — otherwise;
-    4. classify capability candidates according to the **Capability Model**, ensuring:
+    4. classify capability candidates according to the Capability Model;
-        - each capability belongs to exactly one Capability Model class;
-        - no capability mixes class semantics;
-    5. evaluate and promote NFFF Aspects according to the **NFFF Evaluation Pipeline**;
+    5. evaluate and promote NFFF Aspects according to the NFFF Evaluation Pipeline;
-    6. group, split, revise, or reject capability candidates to construct the final capability set, while maintaining capability signal grounding and traceability throughout refinement, ensuring that capability signal associations:
+    6. group, split, revise, or reject capability candidates to construct the final capability set;
-        - are updated whenever capability candidates are revised and remain preserved throughout refinement;
-        - remain semantically consistent with the current capability candidate definition and scope;
-        - support traceability from every final reported capability and classification to one or more capability signals.
+    7. maintain capability signal grounding and traceability throughout refinement.
 4. Validate the capability set and NFFF aspect classification according to the **Validation** section.
 5. Return the final **Capability Decomposition Report** according to the **Report Template**, including:
     - the completed **Capabilities** section containing the final capability set;